FluBBaOfWard/SwanGBA/README.md

 	Change Battery: Change to a new main battery (AA/LR6).
 	Language: Select between Japanese and English.

-### Debug:
+### Debug

 	Debug Output: Show FPS and logged text.
 	Disable Foreground: Turn on/off foreground rendering.
 	Disable Background: Turn on/off background rendering.
 	Disable Sprites: Turn on/off sprite rendering.
 	Step Frame: Emulate one frame.

-### About:
+### About

 	Some info about the emulator and game...

-### Sleep:
+### Sleep

 	Put the GBA into sleepmode.
 	START+SELECT wakes up from sleep mode (activated from this menu or from	5/10/30	minutes of inactivity).

-## Controls:
+## Controls

 	In horizontal games the d-pad is mapped to WS X1-X4.
 A & B buttons are mapped to WS A & B.
 	Holding L maps the dpad to WS Y1-Y4.

 	In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

-## Credits:
+## Credits

 	Huge thanks to Loopy for the incredible PocketNES, without it this emu would probably never have been made.
 	Thanks to:
 	Ed Mandy (Flavor) for WonderSwan info & flashcart. https://www.flashmasta.com